If you or someone you know is in immediate danger of self-harm, call 911 or go to the nearest emergency department.

 Bridge Clinic: When children come to our Emergency Department (ED) experiencing a mental health crisis, they are stabilized and treated quickly and then referred to the Bridge Clinic, which connects them with the most appropriate community pediatric provider for long-term care.
 Among the patients treated through the Bridge Clinic, we have seen a marked decrease in return visits to the ED, indicating these patients have received high-quality care and referrals to community-based support.

 The Center for Resiliency and Wellbeing at Phoenix Children’s serves children from ages 1 to 18 who have experienced any kind of ACE.
-Our pediatric specialists use effective, evidence-based approaches.
+Our pediatric specialists use effective, evidence-based approaches in caring for these children.
 Services range from educational resources to evaluation, resiliency counseling and multispecialty treatment options.
 We help kids strengthen their resiliency – the ability to face adversity and return to a healthier state.

 Center for Family Health & Safety: Through this center, Phoenix Children’s offers many health and safety programs to support families with resources that help prevent injury, including gun safety and suicide prevention.

-Crews’n Healthmobile: Thousands of youth live on the streets of Phoenix, many in desperate need of medical treatment.
-Nearly 20 years ago, Phoenix Children’s formed a partnership with Children's Health Fund and HomeBase Youth Services, creating the “Crews'n Healthmobile,” a 35-foot mobile medical unit (MMU) that brings free, comprehensive medical care directly to these young individuals in need.
+Crews’n Healthmobile: Thousands of children live on the streets of Phoenix, many in desperate need of medical treatment.
+Nearly 20 years ago, Phoenix Children’s formed a partnership with Children's Health Fund and HomeBase Youth Services to create the “Crews'n Healthmobile,” a 35-foot mobile medical unit (MMU) that brings free, comprehensive medical care directly to these young individuals in need.

-Phoenix Children’s has three mobile medical units, who visit three fixed sites including UMOM New Day Centers, the largest shelter for homeless families in Phoenix; Children First Leadership Academy, a K-8 charter school where the vast majority of youth are living at or below the federal poverty level and are at risk of homelessness; and Phoenix Dream Center, which provides shelter and services to adolescents who are struggling with homelessness and are survivors of human trafficking.
+Phoenix Children’s has three mobile medical units that visit three fixed sites, including UMOM New Day Centers, the largest shelter for homeless families in Phoenix; Children First Leadership Academy, a K-8 charter school where the vast majority of youth are living at or below the federal poverty level and are at risk of homelessness; and Phoenix Dream Center, which provides shelter and services to adolescents who are struggling with homelessness and are survivors of human trafficking.

-Phoenix Children's Pediatrics: Children should have regular check-ins with their primary care physician (PCP), extending beyond a routine physical check-up.
+Phoenix Children's Pediatrics: Children should have regular check-ins with their primary care physician (PCP).
 These check-ins should include conversations on the overall mental health and well-being of the child.
 If parents have concerns about their child’s mental health, we encourage them to communicate or schedule an appointment with their child’s PCP, as they also should be able to connect families to various resources.

 How to Help a Child at Risk or Raise Community Awareness